When dealing with infidelity, understanding why the affair happened can help you determine what the chances are that the relationship will survive.

-At some point all of us who are dealing with infidelity have asked the question, “Why did it happen?”
+At some point all of us who are dealing with infidelity have asked the question, “Why did the affair happen?”
 Obviously every situation is different and there is no simple answer.

 Some people are unfaithful for very deep-seated emotional reasons, while others are unfaithful because of their beliefs about the opposite sex.
 Still others are unfaithful because infidelity is rooted in the marriage itself.